phpearth/PHP.earth/content/faq.md

 teams of multiple groups properly, so for the time being, we will try to go with a single monolithic group on Facebook.

-## Why not pinning a post with the group rules or a PHP guide?

-At the time of this writing, we have tried many types of pinned posts.
-On mobile devices pinned posts are visible after another click elsewhere, so the functionality is not the same as on the desktop.

-Instead of pinning posts, we use multiple different approaches to inform group members about the group rules.

 ## Why only English?

 Facebook provides an automatic translation feature for some languages.
 In some